Place Value Games and Activities

 Last Number Standing

 Designate how many digits you want to work with and have each student record a number on their white board with that many digits.
 Students do not show this number, but all students stand up.
 The teacher calls out statements.
 “If you have a 4 in the hundreds place, please sit down.”
 “If your number has an odd digit in the ones place, please sit down.”
-This continues until only one student is left standing.
+Keep this going until only one student is left standing.

 Number Mastermind